 Yes, all immunisations may proceed as normal.

 Does propranolol affect future fertility, or future pregnancy in female infants?

 Can my child take other medicines at the same time as propranolol?

-Some medicines, particularly those for asthma, may interact with propranolol so it is important to check with your doctor before giving other medicines.
+Some medicines may interact with propranolol so it is important to check with your doctor before giving other medicines.

 Where can I get more information about propranolol?

 This leaflet has been produced in conjunction with the British Society for Paediatric Dermatology.

 For details of source materials used please contact the Clinical Standards Unit (email@example.com).

 This leaflet aims to provide accurate information about the subject and is a consensus of the views held by representatives of the British Association of Dermatologists and the British Society of Paediatric Dermatology: individual patient circumstances may differ, which might alter both the advice and course of therapy given to you by your doctor.

 This leaflet has been assessed for readability by the British Association of Dermatologists’ Patient Information Lay Review Panel